Why This Keeps Happening Even When Everything “Looks Fine”

 What Corruption Looks Like Before the System Fully Breaks

-- boot delays growing longer each restart
+- Boot delays that stretch longer each restart

-- logs stopping mid-entry
+- Logs stopping mid-sentence

-- package updates failing with I/O errors
+- Package updates failing with I/O errors

-- SSH responding while applications fail
+- SSH still responding while applications silently die

 Why Raspberry Pi Boards Are Especially Hard on SD Cards